-The negative impact of transmittance fluctuations in CV-QKD can be partially compensated using adaptive optics e.g. by beam expansion~\cite{Usenko2018a} or wavefront correction~\cite{Chai2020,MarulandaAcosta2024}.
-Alternatively, the transmittance distribution can be optimally divided into clusters, where the variance of the fluctuations is lower, and QKD security can be analyzed for those clusters separately, which increases the overall secret key rate~\cite{Ruppert2019}.
-This technique is promising for realizations of CV-QKD over satellite channels using coherent~\cite{Dequal2021} and squeezed states~\cite{Derkach2020a}.
-Comprehensive analysis of free-space CV-QKD in the composable finite-size security framework was performed in~\cite{Pirandola2021b}, establishing the bounds on free-space CV-QKD and showing that coherent-state protocol can perform close o those bounds.
-Composable finite-size security of no-switching protocol in free-space channels was also studied in~\cite{Hosseinidehaj2021}, confirming the advantage of channel clusterization.
+The negative impact of transmittance fluctuations in CV QKD can be partially compensated for using adaptive optics, for example, by beam expansion~\cite{Usenko2018a} or wave-front correction~\cite{Chai2020,MarulandaAcosta2024}.
+Alternatively, the transmittance distribution can optimally be divided into clusters where the variance of the fluctuations is lower, and QKD security can be analyzed for those clusters separately, which increases the overall secret key rate~\cite{Ruppert2019}.
+This technique is promising for realizations of CV QKD over satellite channels using coherent~\cite{Dequal2021} and squeezed states~\cite{Derkach2020a}.
+A comprehensive analysis of free-space CV QKD in the composable finite-size security framework was performed by~\cite{Pirandola2021b}, who established the bounds on free-space CV QKD and showed that the coherent-state protocol can perform close to those bounds.
+Composable finite-size security of the no-switching protocol in free-space channels was studied by~\cite{Hosseinidehaj2021} who confirmed the advantage of channel clusterization.

-CV-QKD was tested in free-space atmospheric channels using single-quadrature encoding with 0.152 Kbps secret key rate, secure against collective attacks in the asymptotic limit, reported over a 460 m channel~\cite{Shen2019}.
+CV QKD was tested in free-space atmospheric channels using single-quadrature encoding with a 0.152~Kbps secret key rate that was secure against collective attacks in the asymptotic limit.
+The results were reported over a 460 m channel~\cite{Shen2019}.